 10. Manage uneven light

-What do you like to shoot with your wide lens?
-Please share your tips and images below.
+What do you plan to photograph with your wide-angle lens?
+Share your thoughts (and images!) in the comments below.

 Table of contents

 - 5 Tips for Setting the Focus in Your Landscape Photography